 The cause may be asthma, or a viral infection such as pneumonia, which is why breathing difficulties often follow cold symptoms such as fever, runny nose, cough or sore throat.

-Respiratory distress, or an increase in effort of breathing, means your child isn’t getting enough oxygen and must go to casualty.
+Respiratory distress, or an increase in effort of breathing, means your child isn’t getting enough oxygen and must go to the hospital.

 Other signs are:

-- A bluish color around their mouth, lips or fingernails
+- A bluish colour around their mouth, lips or fingernails

 - Pale or grey-looking skin tone